PavanTalluri45/complete-authentication-system/README.md

 * Email verification & password recovery
 * Microservice-oriented backend design

-The system is designed with **scalability, security, and maintainability** in mind, following modern full-stack and backend architecture principles.
+The system is designed with **scalability, security, and maintainability** as first-class priorities, following modern full-stack and backend architecture principles.

 ---